mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 prefill: 48.3 tok/s, decode: 13.2 tok/s
 ```

-We applied the Vulkan backend on this device, and successfully deployed Llama 2 7B 13.2 tok/s.
 These results shed some light on how a broad spectrum of AMD devices can be supported
-for different consumers.
+for more diverse set of of consumers.

 ## Discussions and Future Works